 Required for all credential candidates.
 An orientation to careers in K-12 education.
 Focuses on teaching and schooling from multiple perspectives, with an emphasis on current practices in public education in the U.S. Subjects from the sociological, philosophical, and historical foundations of education are addressed.
 Readings and interactions with local educators will promote an understanding of the richness and complexity of teaching as a career in a diverse society.
 Participation in fifteen (15) hours of fieldwork assignments in K-12 classroom settings.
-Certificate of clearance and TB test required prior to engaging field experience hours.
+Certificate of Clearance and Tuberculin (TB) Risk Assessment required before engaging in in-person field experience observations.